UniKerogen/TempleECE3712/Assignment 1/ReadME.md

   It could need some work.
 Graph should be reasonable. **_RUN_** Theory 2 first.

 **Project 1 Compiled Theory 2** is the combination of the code mentioned above.
 It works.
 Once change the DS to a much smaller number, it will take a while to generate the result as there are much more number for it to compile.

+**Brief Explaination for Compiled 2** will give a general description for the Compiled Theory 2.